elte-nlp/elte-nlp-course/lecture_source/nlp_19-augmented_llms.md

 ## Step-back prompting

-- prompting technique which define a question from the original one with a higher level of abstraction, called __Step-back question__
+- prompting technique which defines a question from the original one with a higher level of abstraction, called __Step-back question__
-- usually a step-back question is __easier__, and provides the necessary informations to reason about the original question
+- usually a step-back question is __easier__, and provides the necessary information to reason about the original question
 - __Steps__
   - __Abstraction:__ prompt the LLM to ask a generic step-back question, unique for each task, about a higher-level principle
   - __Reasoning:__ based on the facts of the higher-level principle, LLM can reason about the original question